NoVoiceUnheard/nvu-wp-plugins/readme.md

 - Ensuring you're on the `main` branch: `git checkout main`
 - Pulling changes again before pushing: `git pull origin main`
 - Checking for merge conflicts and resolving them before committing
+- Make sure environment variables are enabled in php

 If issues persist, reach out to a team member for assistance!

+## TO DO:

+- [x] Create custom child theme
+- [ ] Setup static pages
+- [ ] Setup blog with ActivityPub
+- [ ] Create protest listing page and connect to Proton calendar
 ---
 This README will evolve as we refine our workflow.
 Feel free to update it with any additional steps or best practices!